Double Traversals in Boundary Subaisles: Implications for Two-Block Layouts: Main Result

-We extend the framework of \citet{dunn2025double} to eliminate all double edges in the upper and lower subaisles of any rectangular warehouse with two or more non-empty aisles.
+We extend the framework of \citet{dunn2025double} to eliminate all double edges in the boundary subaisles of any rectangular warehouse with two or more non-empty aisles.
+The \emph{boundary subaisles} are the uppermost and lowermost subaisles (see Fig.~\ref{fig:structural_boundary}).

-\begin{thm}[Elimination of outer subaisle double edges] In any rectangular warehouse with two or more non-empty aisles, a double edge including the upper or lower subaisles is not required for a minimal tour. \end{thm}
+\begin{thm}[Elimination of double edges in boundary subaisles] In any rectangular warehouse with two or more non-empty aisles, a double edge in the boundary subaisles is not required for a minimal tour. \end{thm}

-\begin{proof} From Theorem \ref{thm:connecting}, connecting double edges are unnecessary.
-For the remaining non-connecting double edges, only states $(0, 1)$ and $(0, 2)$ can occur, and Lemma \ref{lem:connecting} shows that edges in state $(0, 2)$ are not required.
-Lemma \ref{lem:single} ensures that applying the transformation $T \rightarrow T'$ always reduces double edges unless the preceding aisle segment has a single edge.
-Therefore, it suffices to consider non-connecting double edges in state $(0,1)$ where the previous aisle segment contains a single edge, as all other configurations are not required.
+\begin{proof} We begin by making explicit what we mean by a feasible \emph{tour subgraph} $T\subseteq G$.
+Following \citet{ratliff1983order}, feasibility means: (i) $T$ contains every required pick location, including the depot, (ii) $T$ is connected, and (iii) every vertex in $T$ has even degree.
+The length of $T$ is the sum of the lengths of all its edges.
+The transformation $T\rightarrow T'$ from \citet{dunn2025double} replaces a local edge pattern by another that retains feasibility and has the same total edge length, so the resulting tour subgraph $T'$ is feasible and has the same length as $T$.

-A non-connecting double edge that includes an outer subaisle is inner-connected if the outer vertex has no incident horizontal edges and outer-connected otherwise.
-By symmetry, the arguments for the upper and lower subaisles are identical.
-Figure \ref{fig:double} illustrates the inner-connected cases in the upper subaisle and the outer-connected cases in the lower subaisle to match the order of state representation.
-For the remainder of the proof, $T'$ will denote the tour subgragh obtained after applying the transformation in Figure \ref{fig:double} to a given double edge.
-We now show that all possible cases can be eliminated.
+From Theorem~\ref{thm:connecting}, connecting double edges are unnecessary, so it suffices to consider non-connecting double edges.
+For these, only states $(0,1)$ and $(0,2)$ can occur, and Lemma~\ref{lem:connecting} shows that double edges in state $(0,2)$ are not required.
+Lemma~\ref{lem:single} further ensures that applying the transformation $T\rightarrow T'$ always reduces double edges unless the preceding aisle segment has a single edge.
+Consequently, the only boundary-subaisle double edge that could remain in a minimum-length tour subgraph is a non-connecting double edge in state $(0,1)$ whose preceding aisle segment contains a single edge.
+Fig.~\ref{fig:double} depicts this configuration and the transformation applied to it.

-\paragraph{Case 1: Inner-Connected with $a_i \neq$ depot} The double line segment between $a_i$ and the nearest pick position can be removed, reducing the length of the tour.
-This does not apply when $a_i$ is the depot, as it must be visited.
+A non-connecting double edge in a boundary subaisle has one endpoint on the warehouse border (top or bottom), which we refer to as the \emph{outer endpoint}.
+We call such a double edge \emph{inner-connected} if the outer endpoint has no incident horizontal edges in $T$, and \emph{outer-connected} otherwise.
+By symmetry, the arguments for the upper and lower boundary subaisles are identical.
+Fig.~\ref{fig:double} illustrates the inner-connected case in the upper subaisle and the outer-connected case in the lower subaisle to match the order of the state representation.